sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 You can create custom search contexts to be simple or advanced with GitHub.
 Simple search contexts are things such as repository or organization name, and advanced search contexts can mix multiple attributes, including languages.
 GitHub’s search contexts allow for more personalization than Sourcegraph.

-With Sourcegraph, a [search context](https://docs.sourcegraph.com/code_search/how-to/search_contexts) represents the corpus that will be searched.
+With Sourcegraph, a [search context](https://docs.sourcegraph.com/code_search/how-to/search_contexts) represents the body of code that will be searched.
 Search contexts can be private to the user who creates it or shared with other users on the same Sourcegraph instance.
 [Query-based ](https://docs.sourcegraph.com/code_search/how-to/search_contexts#beta-query-based-search-contexts)search contexts (beta) are an additional way to create search contexts based on variables like repository, rev, file, lang, case, fork, and visibility.
 Both [OR] and [AND] expressions are allowed to help further narrow the scope of query-based search contexts.

 <table>